 - 4.27 If the Evidential Test is met, the Public Prosecutor may decide that it is in the public interest to dispose of the case by an alternative to prosecution at court, known as a diversionary disposal.
-This may be by virtue of age, clear record or one of a range of other factors such as the offender's mental health. - 4.28 The diversionary disposals available to the prosecutor are:
+This may be by virtue of age, a previous clear record or one of a range of other factors such as the offender's mental health. - 4.28 The diversionary disposals available to the Prosecutor are set out below.